code4nova/ingredient.guru/CRO/crotest/README.md

 *  Using SQLite3 Implementation Instead of PostgreSQL
 *  Testing for Ingredient.Guru Final Website

-MORE TO COME IN THE FUTURE
+MORE TO COME IN THE FUTURE!